1. What Does The Counseling Consist Of?

 Absolutely.
 The decision to parent can be overwhelming and our services are designed to help you sort out the many feelings you may be experiencing as you anticipate becoming a parent.
 For example, there may be relationship issues you are dealing with; you may have questions about balancing your decision with desired goals you have set for yourself; you may be coping with feelings you are having around the pregnancy; or perhaps you want a safe place to talk about all the changes you will be experiencing as you transition into parenting your baby.

 Catholic Charities offers a variety of supportive services that could assist you both before and after the birth of your baby.
-Prenatal Nurturing classes are offered in both English and Spanish to help you learn parenting and nurturing skills while you are pregnant.
-Life Support can assist you with maternity clothes, car seat information, and once the baby is born, provide help with formula, diapers, baby clothes, and infant supplies.
+Prenatal Nurturing classes are offered to help you learn parenting and nurturing skills while you are pregnant.
+Family Connections can assist you with maternity clothes, car seat information, and once the baby is born, provide help with formula, diapers, baby clothes, and infant supplies.
 We can also direct you to additional community resources that could assist you further.

 3. Will The Father Of The Baby Be Offered Counseling?